hyliush/deep-time-series/README.md

 ## Results on a toy data
+## DOING and TODO
+1. Add probability estimation function.
+2. Improve the network structure(especially attention network) according to our data scenario.
+3. Add Tensorboard to record exp.

 ## Contact
 If you have any questions, feel free to contact hyliu through Email (hyliu_sh@outlook.com) or Github issues.